Wisconsin Historical Society: Early progress

 The physical presence of the Historical Society had started as one bookcase in the state capitol in 1849.
 After that, the collection resided in Lyman Draper's basement, then the basement of his church, and back to the capitol.
 These locations were somewhat inconvenient and certainly vulnerable to fire.
 Meanwhile, the UW had outgrown its own 1878 Library Hall.
-In 1891 UW President Chamberlain suggested that the Historical Society ask the state legislature for a new building to house libraries of both the UW and the Historical Society.
+In 1891, UW President Thomas Chrowder Chamberlin suggested that the Historical Society ask the state legislature for a new building to house libraries of both the UW and the Historical Society.
 The legislature granted money starting in 1895 and architectural plans were solicited.
 After some critique and rework, the design from Ferry & Clas of Milwaukee was selected.
 The building was constructed from 1896 to 1900.
 The new building was just in the nick of time.
 In pitching the new building, Thwaites had described the state capitol as a fire-trap, and indeed most of the capitol burned in 1904.